eliot-geek/Profession-CSharp-Developer/3. Control structures branching and loops/3. Branching and loops Projects/SmallestElementFinder/README.md

-# Task 4: Finding the Smallest Element in a Sequence
+# Finding the Smallest Element in a Sequence

 ## What Needs to be Done
 Find the smallest element in a sequence entered by the user.
 Here is a detailed program algorithm: